 Currently, the standard Personal Allowance is £12,500 of tax-free income.
 As it is a personal allowance that means anyone is entitled to it.
-Look at your family, is there anyone able to carry out duties within the business?
-By employing family members for minor tasks, you effectively double up on your personal allowance for every family member added.
+Look at your family, is there anyone who has valuable skills that could be used within your business?
+By employing family members for tasks such as office admin, customer service or bookkeeping, you effectively double up on your personal allowance for every family member added.
 This is known as income shifting.

 When you are a small business owner, paying yourself is not necessarily as simple as transferring some money into your account.
 There are many ways in which you can receive funds, and more than one can be used simultaneously.
 Depending on your business one may be better suited than the other.